 -there was an aborted plot against JFK in Chicago a few weeks prior to his Dallas assassination and that this info was not passed on to appropriate law authorities in Dallas

 -the fact that the Secret Service recalled, and re-issued all badges and ID credentials at the end of 1963 in an unprecedented move(This implies that the Agency knew that its old IDs were compromised by the conspirators in the JFK assassination of a month prior.)

-From here, Bolden states that his co-workers at the Secret Service framed him for bribe solicitation using perjured testimony from one of Sam Giancana’s distant underlings in an effort to discredit him for speaking out.
-The author then describes his two trial ordeal at the hands of a crooked Chicago judge who aided in the prosecutions exaggerated/perjured case against him.
+From here, Bolden stated that his co-workers at the Secret Service framed him for bribe solicitation using perjured testimony from one of Sam Giancana’s distant underlings in an effort to discredit him for speaking out.
+The author then described his two trial ordeal at the hands of a crooked Chicago judge who aided in the prosecution’s exaggerated/perjured case against him.